Remarketing is a big deal for a good reason: it’s highly effective at increasing conversions.

 Google Analytics Remarketing Code

-I recommend adding the remarketing code to your website, as it allows you to use behavioral data to set up your remarketing lists, whereas the Google Ads remarketing code doesn’t.
+I recommend adding this code to your website, as it allows you to use behavioral data to set up your lists, whereas the Google Ads code version doesn’t.

 How to Create Remarketing Lists in Google Ads

-When it comes to creating remarketing lists in Google, there are two options:
+When it comes to creating these lists in Google, there are two options: